Differentiability and Poincar\'e-type inequalities in metric measure spaces: Preliminaries

 exists almost everywhere in the domain of $\gamma$ (see the following remark).
 Note that, if it exists, $\md_\gamma(t)=\Lip(\gamma,t)$.
 We identify each $\gamma \in \Gamma$ with a subset of $X\times \R$ via $\gamma \mapsto \{(\gamma(t),t): t\in \dom \gamma\}$ (the \emph{graph} of $\gamma$) and consider $\Gamma$ with the induced Hausdorff metric.

-\begin{remark} The metric derivative of a Lipschitz function $\gamma\colon K\subset \R \to X$ was introduced in \cite{ambrosio}.
-It is shown that it exists almost everywhere when $K$ is an interval.
+\begin{remark} The metric derivative of a Lipschitz function $\gamma\colon K\subset \R \to X$ was introduced in \cite{ambrosio} and represents the infinitesimal speed of $\gamma$.
+If $K$ is an interval, it is shown that it exists almost everywhere and its integral is the arc length of $\gamma$.
 However, if $K$ is a compact set we may isometrically embed $X$ into $\ell^\infty$ and extend $\gamma$ linearly on the complement of $K$ so that its domain is an interval.
 Then at any density point of $K$ the limit in $K$ agrees with the limit of the extended function and so also exists almost everywhere. \end{remark}

 In \cite{bate}, the curve fragments were biLipschitz, but this will not be a matter as we will restrict to biLipschitz fragments in the following definition. \begin{definition} Let $\bP$ be a probability measure on $\Gamma$ for which the set of non-biLipschitz fragments have measure zero.
 For each biLipschitz $\gamma\in \Gamma$ let $\mu_\gamma$ be a measure such that $\mu_\gamma \ll \Hd^1 \llcorner \im \gamma$.
 Then the pair $(\bP,\{\mu_\gamma\})$ is an \emph{Alberti representation} of $\mu$ if for every Borel set $B \subset X$, we have that